Soushi888/cours/src/routes/js-ts/[...2]basics/[...1]get-started/+page.md

 ## From the Browser
 ### 1. Access the Console
-Most modern web browsers come with built-in developer tools that include a JavaScript console.
-This console allows you to execute JavaScript code directly in the browser, making it easy to start experimenting right away.
+Most modern web browsers come with built-in developer tools that include a **JavaScript** console.
+This console allows you to execute **JavaScript** code directly in the browser, making it easy to start experimenting right away.

 - **Open Developer Tools**: Right-click on a webpage and select "Inspect" or press `Ctrl+Shift+I` (Windows/Linux) or `Cmd+Opt+I` (Mac) to open the developer tools.
-- **Access the Console**: Navigate to the "Console" tab within the developer tools.
-This is where you'll write and execute your JavaScript code.
+- **Access the Console**: Navigate to the "**Console**" tab within the developer tools.
+This is where you'll write and execute your **JavaScript** code.

 ### 2. Write and Execute JavaScript
-Now that you have access to the console, you can start writing JavaScript code.
+Now that you have access to the console, you can start writing **JavaScript** code.
 Simply type your code into the console and press Enter to execute it.

 Example: